ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

 -->

 **Ubuntu MATE 19.04 is a modest upgrade over previous releases.
-If you want bug fixes and improved hardware support, *particularly for nvidia GPU owners*, then 19.04 is for you.
-Oh yeah, we've also made a [bespoke Ubuntu MATE 19.04 images for the GPD Pocket and GPD Pocket 2](/gpd-pocket/).
+If you want bug fixes and improved hardware support, *particularly for NVIDIA GPU owners*, then 19.04 is for you.
+Oh yeah, we've also made [bespoke Ubuntu MATE 19.04 images for the GPD Pocket and GPD Pocket 2](/gpd-pocket/).
 Read on to learn more...**